LintaoAmons/bookmarks.nvim/README.md

 ## TODO

+- [ ] Enhance gotoBookmarks: if the prompt didn't match any bookmarks in current active bookmarklist, it will try to search among all bookmarks
 - [ ] more useful information when deal with corrupted json db
 - [ ] delete bookmark when browsing in telescope
 - [ ] rename bookmark in telescope